pypa/twine/README.rst

 security and testability.

-The biggest reason to use ``twine`` is that it securely authenticates you to `PyPI`_ over HTTPS using a verified connection regardless of the underlying Python version, while whether or not ``python setup.py upload`` will work correctly and securely depends on your build system, your Python version and the underlying operating system.
+The biggest reason to use ``twine`` is that it securely authenticates you to `PyPI`_ over HTTPS using a verified connection, regardless of the underlying Python version.
+Meanwhile, ``python setup.py upload`` will only work correctly and securely if your build system, Python version and the underlying operating system are configured properly.

-Secondly, it allows you to precreate your distribution files.
-``python setup.py upload`` only allows you to upload something that you're building with ``distutils`` or ``setuptools``, and created in the same command invocation.
+Secondly, ``twine`` allows you to precreate your distribution files. ``python setup.py upload`` only allows you to upload a package as a final step after building with ``distutils`` or ``setuptools``, within the same command invocation.
 This means that you cannot test the exact file you're going to upload to PyPI to ensure that it works before uploading it.

 Finally, ``twine`` allows you to pre-sign your files and pass the ``.asc`` files into the command line invocation (``twine upload